- September 27, 2016

 CAM candidates must complete the following requirements to earn the CAM credential.
 Candidates must complete the coursework and exam within 12 months of declaring candidacy.

 The CAM exam is two parts with a total time of four hours.

 Part One: 115 questions timed for two hours.

 Part Two: 75 questions timed for two hours.

-The CAM designation requires annual renewal.
-Submission of both annual CAM dues of $100 and documentation of six hours of continuing should be submitted to complete the annual CAM renewal.
-Submission of continuing education is not required for the first renewal.
+The CAM credential requires annual renewal based on the anniversary date of completion.
+Submission of both annual CAM dues of $100 and documentation of six hours of continuing education credit should be submitted to complete the annual CAM renewal.
 Find online submission and renewal information.

 CAM credential holders can transfer up to six credits and 5% off tuition at WGU!
 Learn more!

 For more information about the Certified Apartment Manager program and training courses contact NAAEI at 703-518-6141 or your state or local affiliate.